Child Custody Mediation

-CCRC is a form of negotiation between people with the help of a professional counselor who will assist them in reaching an agreement regarding custody and parenting issues.
+Mediation is a process of negotiation between people with the help of a professional mediator who will assist them in reaching an agreement regarding custody and parenting issues.

-Family Court Services CCRC is provided free of charge to the parties and generally occurs before the first court appearance.
-Judicial officers have discretion to impose sanctions regarding the payment of CCRC fees under certain circumstances.
+Family Court Services Mediation is provided free of charge to the parties and generally occurs before the first court appearance.
+Judicial officers have discretion to impose sanctions regarding the payment of mediation fees under certain circumstances.

-Mediation may include, but is not limited to, interviews with the parents, child(ren), other parties who may be legally joined to the case, and other individuals who may have information about the situation.
+Mediation may include, but is not limited to, meeting with the parents, child(ren), other parties who may be legally joined to the case, and other individuals who may have information about the situation.

-Generally CCRC occurs approximately six weeks before the scheduled court hearing on disputed custody and visitation issues.
+Generally, mediation occurs approximately one to two weeks before the scheduled court hearing on disputed custody and visitation issues.

 The court contracts with experienced mental health professionals who have advanced degrees and specialized training in areas pertaining to children and families.
 These areas include, but are not limited to, parenting techniques, children's developmental stages, domestic violence, substance abuse, child abuse/neglect and conflict resolution.

-What if we can't reach an agreement during CCRC?
+What if we can't reach an agreement during mediation?

 In most cases, parties can successfully resolve and agree on custody and parenting time issues.
-However, if the parties are unable to reach a full, or even partial agreement, the CCRC will prepare a written recommendation to the court on the issues that the parties have been unable to agree on.
+Mediator may assist the parents to prepare a written custody and parenting agreement.
+However, if the parties are unable to reach a full or partial agreement, mediator will not prepare any report and will not communicate with the court about what happened during mediation.

 What is a child custody evaluation?